LLP Group Governance

 - A network of sector, legal service line, team and location meetings.

-- A number of colleague-led diversity networks: ACCESS (racial inclusion), GEN (gender equity), Spectrum (LBGT+), and Parents & Carers.
+- A number of colleague-led diversity networks: ACCESS (racial inclusion), GEN (gender equity), Spectrum (LGBT+), and Parents & Carers.

 - Senior Partner Sounding Board which provides a forum for the Senior Partner to benefit from reverse mentoring by colleagues in the early years of their careers.